Shaggy Rogers

-Norville "Shaggy" Rogers is a fictional character and one of the main characters in the Scooby-Doo franchise.
-He is generally depicted as cowardly, lazy, an amateur detective, and the long-time best friend of his cowardly dog, Scooby-Doo.
+Norville "Shaggy" Rogers is a fictional cartoon character and one of the main characters in the Scooby-Doo franchise.
+He is characterized as an amateur detective, and the long-time best friend of his dog, Scooby-Doo.

+The four teenage lead characters of Scooby-Doo were inspired by four of the main characters from the 1959–63 American sitcom The Many Loves of Dobie Gillis, with Shaggy having been derived from the character Maynard G. Krebs, as played by Bob Denver.
+Maynard's beatnik-style goatee, general appearance, and use of the word "like" all found their way into the character of Shaggy, with the base personality of the character updated to make him a hippie rather than a beatnik.

+Shaggy is typically depicted as having a large appetite and a love for food.
+He and Scooby justify their hunger by insisting that "Being in a constant state of terror makes us constantly hungry!" in Scooby-Doo on Zombie Island.
+Shaggy supposedly maintains a slender physique because of his high metabolism and habitual vegetarianism.
+Various episodes have mentioned that he was a track and field athlete and a gymnast in his younger years, explaining how he evades villains by simply outrunning them.

 Character description

 Shaggy has a characteristic speech pattern marked by his frequent use of the filler word "like" and a pubescent voice that often cracks.
+His catchphrase is the nonsense word "Zoinks!", used to express surprise or alarm.
 In the show, he is the only protagonist with facial hair, which consists of a rough goatee.
 His signature attire consists of a baggy green V-neck T-shirt, loose maroon or brown bell-bottom pants, and black shoes.
-In The 13 Ghosts of Scooby-Doo and early made-for-TV films, he wore a red V-neck and blue jeans.
+In The 13 Ghosts of Scooby-Doo and early made-for-TV films, he wears a red V-neck and blue jeans.

-Like his dog Scooby, Shaggy is often bribed with Scooby Snacks due to his large appetite and love for food.
+Like his dog Scooby, Shaggy is characterized as being able to be bribed with Scooby Snacks due to his large appetite and love for food.
 He and Scooby justify their hunger by insisting that "Being in a constant state of terror makes us constantly hungry!" in Scooby-Doo on Zombie Island.
 Shaggy's favorite meal is an "extra cheese pizza with pickles," as revealed in the TV film Scooby-Doo!
 Abracadabra-Doo.
 In Scooby-Doo! and the Monster of Mexico, it is revealed by Fred that the reason Shaggy eats so much (while maintaining his slender physique) is his "high metabolism".
 However, in Scooby-Doo: Behind the Scenes, it is stated by Fred that the real reason Shaggy is so skinny is because he is a vegetarian (a reference to Casey Kasem's veganism).
 The episode "A Clue for Scooby-Doo" from his debut series Scooby-Doo, Where Are You! revealed that his taste for unlikely foods (such as chocolate-covered hot dogs and liverwurst "a la mode") is a consequence of a young Shaggy receiving a garbage disposal unit for his first toy.